 OLLAMA_HOST=0.0.0.0 ollama serve

 From any other machine, point your app at http://mac-mini-ip:11434.
-The Mini sits under your monitor, draws about 12-15W at idle, and answers requests from your iPad, phone, or other computers — all without sending data to any cloud.
+The Mini sits under your monitor, draws about 12-15W at idle, and answers requests from your iPad, phone, or other computers, all without sending data to any cloud.
+If you are setting this up for the first time, the Ollama setup guide covers install through first API call, and our coding on Mac Mini picks show which models to serve for development work.

 What to Avoid